Our goal is to give everyone

 Our staff all come from various backgrounds with a wide range of expertise, many splitting their time between Fellesverkstedet and other practices within the creative industries.

 Here we unite and share in a common goal: making your visit here at Fellesverkstedet a positive (and productive) experience, so when you leave us you're bringing with you a plan, a finished project or new ideas, inspiration and good vibes!

-Jack co-manages digital manufacturing together with Siemen.
+Jack co-manages digital manufacturing together with Siemen and Matthew.
 He’s like, the nicest guy, and bends over backwards helping our users get to grips with digital production.
 He’s originally from Ireland, but has been living in Oslo since 2017.
 He trained as an architect at Glasgow School of Art and AHO.
 When he is not with us, Jack runs Makershub together with his business partner Else and a whole load of volunteers, designing and making the world a better place.
 This is a man of many talents, even making music (Get him to play some tunes!).
 We love Jack!

 David runs the woodshop (he’s wicked with wood!) but he’s also the glue that holds us all together.
 Multi talented, he knows every machine in the workshop and can turn his hand to pretty much anything.
 Whether it be managing our logistics, keeping our machines running, making improvements to our facilities or simply giving everyone a helping hand, David keeps us rolling!
 We should probably also mention he’s obsessed with Frisbee golf!